BrandonLegault/bug-free-waddle/README.md

     2. Index.php is the entry point.
     3. PlayersObject uses Helper class present in data folder to read and write in different sources.
     4. It uses Format class in dataFormat folder to display contents according to the given format.

+PS.
+I forgot to create a new Branch after Forking.